mellow-finance/mellow-vaults/docs/mellow-permissionless-vaults/api.md

 ```

+# INonfungiblePositionManager

-Wraps Uniswap V3 positions in a non-fungible token interface which allows for them to be transferred
+🧒 Wraps Uniswap V3 positions in a non-fungible token interface which allows for them to be transferred

 and authorized.